Dr Cyana Madsen is a curator, cultural producer, and researcher exploring garments, biography and NARRATIVES.

 Collections and Archiving

-The Contemporary Wardrobe Collection, Fashion and Textile Museum, London College of Fashion, London Museum, Huntsman Savile Row, Shaw Media.
+Cyana Madsen has provide collections and archives management and care for The Contemporary Wardrobe Collection, Fashion and Textile Museum, London College of Fashion Archives, London Museum, Ramsgate Clockhouse Museum, Huntsman Savile Row, Shaw Media.

 Research Consultancy

 Clients include Artquest, Charlotte Cotton, Penny Martin, SHOWstudio, and Dr Jane Wildgoose.
-Research on projects for brands including Miu Miu, Chanel Beauty, Chanel Culture Fund, Nike, and FARFETCH.
+Contributing research for brand projects including Miu Miu, Chanel Beauty, Chanel Culture Fund, Nike, and FARFETCH.

 Lecturing